Classic Slot Car Racing Association

 The car standards documents for the individual classes below each include general car standards and standards for ready-to-run cars as well as details for the specific classes.
 All the documents are in pdf format, for reading on-screen or downloading.
 In the documents, blue text signifies definitions, and red text clarifies potential areas of dispute.

-A very handy summary of key scrutineering dimensions (such as ground clearance, tyre width etc) for each class is available .
+A very handy summary table of key CSCRA scrutineering dimensions (such as ground clearance, tyre width etc) for each class is .

 1/32 Car Classes and Standards

 In classic 1/32 slot car racing the emphasis is on scale and historical accuracy to the real 1:1 racing cars.
 The CSCRA car standards set reasonable and realistic guidelines to achieve this, while enabling and encouraging continued development and innovation in chassis design and the use of the latest equipment.